Electric car jargon explained: from AC to ZEV

 Voltage

-The measure of the power of electricity.
+A measure of the power of electricity.
 In basic terms, the higher the voltage, the more powerful the electric car.

 Wallbox

-Installing a home charging point – commonly known as a wallbox – is safer and faster than using a domestic three-pin socket.
+Installing a home charging point – commonly known as a wallbox – is safer and much faster than using a domestic three-pin socket.

 WLTP

-The Worldwide Harmonised Light Vehicle Test Procedure (WLTP) is used to measure the official, manufacturer-supplied figures for electric range.
+The Worldwide Harmonised Light Vehicle Test Procedure (WLTP) is used to measure the official, manufacturer-supplied figures for electric car range.
 It’s more accurate than the old NEDC (New European Driving Cycle) method, which was used until 2019.

 Workplace charging